savitahiremath/Voice_Controlled_Personal_Assistant/README.md

 Step2: List Available Recording Devices (Microphone) and Locate Card Number and Device Number:

 The next step is to locate the correct Recording Device (Microphone) Card and the Device Number.
 You can use the “arecord -l” command to list all the playback devices available on your Raspberry Pi.
-Locate the device with the same Manufacturer name as
+Locate the device with the same Manufacturer name as you found in the “lsusb” command output, and note down the card number and device number for it.